 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the A7R II have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the 700D and A7R II can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Sony A7R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.